mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ...
 {% endhighlight %}

 ### PEP8 & code metrics reports

-We can also check code erorors and style violations.
-Unfortunately`pylint`  has tendency  to return a non-zero exit code even only if a small warning issue was found.
+We can also check code errors and style violations.
+Unfortunately `pylint` has tendency to return a non-zero exit code even only if a small warning issue was found.
 Only when everything was fine, 0 is returned.
-All non zero steps are signal for Jekins to fail the pipeline.
+All non-zero steps are signal for Jenkins to fail the pipeline.
 This is unacceptable in case of small style differences.
 In this situation I use pylint report as a "tip" and allow it to fail.
 My shell command will always return true.

 {% highlight groovy %}